pateskinasy/pateskinasy.github.io/_pages/contact.md

 The best way to contact me is [via Twitter](https://twitter.com/celue).

-For anything not short-and-sweet, please fill out the form below and I'll get back to you by email.
+For anything not short and sweet, please contact me through the form below and I'll get back to you by email.

 ## Contact Me